busathlab/mdlab/docs/namd_lab3.md

 #### Find / Replace with `sed`
 There are multiple ways to do Find / Replace in Linux.
 One utility capable of find/replace is `sed`.

-The following command will replace all occurences of `YES` in `foo.txt` with `NO` in a new file called `bar.txt`:
+The following command will replace all occurences of the string `YES` in `foo.txt` with the string `NO` in a new file called `bar.txt`:
 ```shell
 sed "s,YES,NO," foo.txt > bar.txt
 ````

-The following command will replace all occurences of `DRUGPOSITION` with the value of the variable `drugposition` and save changes to the same file:
+The following command will replace all occurences of the string `DRUGPOSITION` with the value of the variable `drugposition` and save changes to the same file:
 ```shell
 sed -i "s,DRUGPOSITION,${drugposition}," output/colvars.${outputPattern}.inp
 ```